Weight Loss

 There’s no way to know how effective these will be, and some of these supplements can even be dangerous, if you use them without taking into consideration your health and medical history.

-It’s best to simply avoid these weight loss ‘treatments’..
-Instead, talk to your healthcare practitioner about safe, regulated treatments that may work for you.
+It’s best to simply avoid these weight loss ‘treatments’.
+Instead, talk to your healthcare practitioner about safe, regulated treatments that could be beneficial for you as part of your treatment plan.

 Recommendations for People Living with Obesity